KeithKorter/Web-Applications/DOMO-to-GuideCX-Connector/README.md

 Projects – List of all projects
-Project Notes – Notes associated with each project Project Tags – Tags associated with each project
-Tasks – All tasks for each project
+Project Notes – Notes associated with each project Project Tags – Tags associated with each project Project Custom Fields - All custom fields applied to a project Tasks – All tasks for each project
 Task Notes – All notes for each task in projects

 --FAQ--